-From 2019, she will be leading a large HELTASA project funded by a Collaborative Grant which is part of the University Capacity Development Programme.
+From 2019, she has been appointed by HELTASA via the UCDG to support the organisation in building its capacity for a sustainable future.
 The project is intended to strengthen and ensure the sustainability of HELTASA’s role as a key player in as teaching and learning in South Africa.

 Additional information regarding the 2018 HELTASA conference, including the call and submission of abstracts and registration costs and procedures, are available on the conference website.
 Any updated information to the website will be tweeted using the hashtag #HELTASA2018.
 Please keep an eye on the HELTASA social media pages, such as Facebook and the official HELTASA Twitter handle @Heltasa01.

 We look forward to dancing with you on the teaching and learning waves of change in Africa.